nlebeck/savegame-sync/README.md

 the timestamp works in most cases, but if the user only deletes some files and does not add or modify any files, the timestamp will be incorrect.

-## Repository organization

-SavegameSync is a Visual Studio solution directory.
-The subdirectory SavegameSync holds the version of the app that I'm currently working on, while the SavegameSyncUWP subdirectory holds the UWP version of the app that I started on but abandoned due to difficulties fixing dependency issues between UWP and the Google Drive NuGet package.

 ## OneDrive bugs

-I had originally planned to use OneDrive to sync data, but I ran into some bugs trying to create files in OneDrive from either the UWP or WPF version of my app.
+I had originally planned to use OneDrive to sync data, but I ran into some bugs trying to create files in OneDrive from either a UWP or WPF app.
 This issue describes the problems I encountered: https://github.com/OneDrive/onedrive-sdk-csharp/issues/204.